Tellus Primer

 Tobris

-Tobris is the kind-eyed stranger, the helping hand, the traveler at the gate, and the spirit of progress.
-Dwarfs revere Tobris with their zeal to learn new things and to push the boundaries of knowledge and technology without losing sight of the beauty in their craft.
+Tobris is the kind-eyed stranger, the helping hand, the safety of home, and the spirit of progress.
+Dwarves revere Tobris with their zeal to learn new things and to push the boundaries of knowledge and technology without losing sight of the beauty in their craft.
 Petitioners see Tobris in the form of unexpected aid, as peace within a storm, as shaking hands, and as lifting each other up instead of striking one another down.
-Travelers recognize Tobris as a gentle wind at their back urging them forward.
+Travelers recognize Tobris in well-kept roads, safe travel, and as a gentle wind at their back urging them forward.
 Builders see Tobris as an arm and a hammer, giving them strength to work through the day.
+Petitioners will ask for blessings on their new homes, for a safe journey on the road, or even help accomplishing mundane, but difficult tasks.
+Paladins of Tobris are known for their rustic brown cloaks, and either unassuming or jovial demeanors.
+They more often help build things then break things, and give protection where needed, but also help recover after a disaster.
+They find more comfort in a smithy then a battlefield, but when they show up with their hammers held high only fools face them without hesitation.

 Isanna

-Isanna is the Queen of Chaos, The Laughing Lady, the trickster, the performer, the clever tongue and biting wit.
+Isanna is the creator of Chaos, The Laughing Lady, the trickster, the performer, the clever tongue and biting wit.
 When the unpredictable happens, Isanna is the laughter that abounds, relishing in the amusement of misfortune or celebrating a cunning victory or daring do.
 She is the leap of faith, rewarding those who ride out the storm, who take the chance despite the risk, and sometimes she is the fall.
+Petitioners of Isanna are often performers asking blessings for a show, or those about to embark on a risky venture, or those seeking protection from a storm, sometimes those who might scoff the law with intent to take from the undeserving, or just anyone putting themself in danger might call upon the Lady.
+Paladins of Isanna are at best unpredictable.
+Most favor fast weapons, wear red cloaks, and are known for their wits and their blades.
+They show up to aid the risk-takers, to tip the scales, to ride out the storm with those ready to embrace it, and sometimes they just show up to cause chaos.

 What do people believe happens when they die?